ryzen3100/FIR-Filter-Maker-for-Equal-Loudness/README.md

 Generating FIR filters to balance tones at low volumes using ISO 226 equal-loudness contours.

 ## Overview
 A modern Python CLI tool that generates Finite Impulse Response (FIR) filters to maintain consistent tonal balance across different volume levels.
-Uses ISO 226:2003/2023 equal-loudness contours to create EQ adjustments that compensate for human hearing characteristics at lower volumes.
+Uses ISO 226:2003/2023 equal-loudness contours to create EQ adjustments that compensate for human hearing characteristics at lower volumes. **Now refactored with clean architecture and full type safety.**

 Perfect for use with Equalizer APO, APO-loudness, Easy Convolver, or other convolution-based EQ systems.